Joe DiMaggio

-DiMaggio was a three-time Most Valuable Player Award winner and an All-Star in each of his 13 seasons.
+DiMaggio was a three-time American League (AL) Most Valuable Player Award winner and an All-Star in each of his 13 seasons.
 During his tenure with the Yankees, the club won ten American League pennants and nine World Series championships.
-His nine career World Series rings are second only to fellow Yankee Yogi Berra, who won ten.
+His nine career World Series rings put him second only to his fellow Yankee Yogi Berra, who won 10.

 At the time of his retirement after the 1951 season, he ranked fifth in career home runs (361) and sixth in career slugging percentage (.579).
 He was inducted into the Baseball Hall of Fame in 1955 and was voted the sport's greatest living player in a poll taken during baseball's centennial year of 1969.
 His brothers Vince (1912–1986) and Dom (1917–2009) also were major league center fielders.
-Outside of baseball, DiMaggio is also widely known for his marriage and life-long devotion to Marilyn Monroe.
+Outside of baseball, DiMaggio is also widely known for his marriage and lifelong devotion to Marilyn Monroe.